-Areas of focus for workplace health programs can include nutrition, physical activity, smoking, mental health and stress management.
+Areas of focus for workplace health programs can include nutrition, physical activity, smoking, mental health and stress management and we all know exercise is great to weight loss and the use of a juice cleanse is also great for this.
 Sometimes there is a crossover with workplace sustainability programs as well.

 Other benefits to organisations include increased productivity, reduced absenteeism, decreased WorkCover claims, higher staff morale and a positive workplace culture that attracts and keeps people in your organisation.

 The good news is that the community sector has always looked after its people in recognition that it is often the non-salary benefits of NFPs that attract the best, brightest and the most passionate.

 The level of support provided to staff is a vital part of this non-salary package, so what are you waiting for?

 Success or failure in changing any organisation is often determined by the level of support from the CEO and senior managers.
 If they are championing your cause your chances are good.
 If not, you might do well to prepare for an uphill battle.

 The typical example is where HR or another management area proposes an initiative and gets the go-ahead, but not a sense of ownership from the management group.
 Without every level of your organisation promoting workplace health you will struggle to make any real difference to staff behaviour – which is the hardest thing to change.

 To get this high level ownership, you need to make a compelling case for why a workplace health program is more than an exercise in warm fuzzies, persuading the decision makers that it will help your organisation better achieve its objectives and core work.